brainqub3/jar3d_meta_expert/chainlit.md

 - Analyzing consumer reviews

 Note: Jar3d has access to the Google search engine and Google Shopping for its research capabilities.

-## Additional Settings

-You can enhance Jar3d's search capabilities by setting the retrieval mode to Hybrid.
-This mode performs a more advanced search and retrieval than the default mode.